mangwp/Bricks-Theme-Landing-Page-91/README.md

 Make sure to credit the figma author if you decided to use this template in your project.

-Visit my youtube for simple bricks builder snippetsand tutorial for beginner https://www.youtube.com/channel/UCTbvvhNu7RZWxmYPswra_QA
+Visit my youtube to browse simple bricks builder snippets and various tutorial for beginner https://www.youtube.com/channel/UCTbvvhNu7RZWxmYPswra_QA